sktime/sktime/docs/source/api_reference/data_format.rst

 - Introduction: What is a ``.ts`` file, why and when to use it.
 - Description: What are the individual components of a ``.ts`` file.
 - Instructions: How to create your own ``.ts`` file.
-- Illustrations: A running example to tie up above sections.
+- Illustrations: A running example to tie up the above sections.

 Introduction
 ------------
 This document formalizes string identifiers used in ``.ts`` file format.
-Encoded in ``utf-8``, ``.ts`` files stores time-series dataset and its corresponding metadata and can be opened via any basic editor like notepad for visual inspection.
+Encoded in ``utf-8``, ``.ts`` files stores time-series dataset and its corresponding metadata(specified via string identifiers) and can be opened via any basic editor like notepad for visual inspection.
 String identifiers refer to strings beginning with ``@`` in the file.

 ``.ts`` files contains information blocks in the following order:

-1. All the comments to describe the dataset. (begins with ``#`` in the file)
-2. All the String Identifiers to give information about the metadata (begins with ``@`` in the file).
-3. Actual dataset.
+1. A description block.
+      All lines in this block begin with ``#`` and provides citations and comments about the dataset.
+      See :ref:`subsection on description block <comment description>` for more details.
+2. A metadata block.
+      All lines in this block begin with ``@`` and each line has one string identifier and corresponding value.
+      See :ref:`subsection on metadata block <metadata description>` for more details.
+3. A dataset block.

-See `Basic Motion.ts`_ for a concrete example.
+See `Basic Motion.ts`_ for a concrete example, an `illustration`_ section is also provided for reference.

-These identifiers serve the purpose of containing metadata for the dataset.
-``sktime``'s core loader/writer functions relies on their existence to correctly load data into memory.
-This is also helpful to provide information about the dataset to a different user not familiar with the dataset.

 To understand how the actual data is stored and loaded, visit `loading data`_.

 Description
 -----------
-This section describes different string identifiers present in a ``.ts`` file and how are they employed in the file.
+This section describes the components of a ``.ts`` file.

+.. _comment description:

+Description Block
+^^^^^^^^^^^^^^^^^

+This is an optional block that is present to provide context for the dataset.
+All lines are ignored by the ``sktime`` loader functions.

+.. _metadata description:

+Metadata Block
+^^^^^^^^^^^^^^

+A metadata block consists of various string identifiers that serve the purpose of containing metadata for the dataset.
+``sktime``'s core loader/writer functions rely on their existence to correctly load data into memory.
+This is also helpful to provide information about the dataset to a different user not familiar with the dataset.

+The format of individual string identifier is: ``@<identifier> [value]``, except for ``@data`` where there is no trailing information.

-Information that are included in the metadata:
+Information that is included in the metadata:

 * Name of the dataset
 * Does it include timestamps